mlpack/mlboard/examples/scaler.md

 ## Logging Scalar Values

-These examples help you to understand SummaryWriter::scalar API in depth
+These examples help you to understand SummaryWriter::scalar API in depth.

 ### 0. API